America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 - 1 million Americans live with Parkinson’s disease

-The above are just a few of the health challenges many persons face (or will face) as they get older.
-Every person’s experience of disease is unique to him or her, including the disease progression, available support systems, financial resources and personal attitude towards addressing the disease/illness.
+The above are just a few of the health challenges many people face (or will face) as they get older.
+Every person’s experience of disease is unique to them, including the progression of the disease, available support systems, financial resources, and personal attitude towards addressing the disease/illness.

-Cognitive Impairment and Chronic Illness Affects Millions of People in America
+Cognitive Impairment and Chronic Illness Affect Millions of People in America

 Cognitive Impairment, Diseases & Illness